Chairman Mao Memorial Hall: Access and visitation

-The memorial hall today remains a popular destination in Beijing, and is often visited by foreign dignitaries and Chinese Communist Party officials.
-Foreign heads of state, such as Cuban leader Fidel Castro and Venezuelan President Nicolas Maduro visited the memorial hall during their state trips to China.
+The Memorial Hall today remains a popular destination in Beijing, and is often visited by foreign dignitaries and Chinese Communist Party officials.
+Entrance to the Memorial Hall is free, although a valid passport is required to be granted entry.
+Reservations for visitation can be made through WeChat, though the service does not offer an English language option for visitors.

+Foreign heads of state, such as Cuban leader Fidel Castro and Venezuelan President Nicolas Maduro visited the Memorial Hall during their state trips to China.
 On 29 September 2019, CCP general secretary Xi Jinping along with other Politburo members of the Chinese Communist Party visited the Chairman Mao Memorial Hall.